 - Demonstrate understanding and empathy

 - Give praise and encouragement and help employees celebrate wins in order to motivate and inspire continued progress

 Many of the above will require leaders to hone new skills through leadership development and dedicated leader as a coach training.
 There are also a variety of models that leaders can make use of to effectively deliver coaching include the GROW, CLEAR and OSKAR models.

 Challenges to overcome with leadership as a coach strategies

-Coaching requires a fundamental shift towards an organisational culture that’s focused on learning and development – something that requires buy-in from senior leadership.
+Coaching requires a fundamental shift towards an organizational culture that’s focused on learning and development – something that requires buy-in from senior leadership.
 And while it can be incredibly powerful, it doesn’t come without its challenges.

-It’s also important to recognise that coaching may not be suited to all situations.
+It’s also important to recognize that coaching may not be suited to all situations.
 For example, when a business must navigate out of a crisis as quickly as possible or when a short-term goal needs to be achieved, it might be more effective for an experienced leader to use their knowledge and expertise to take faster “command and control” style decisions.

-Leaders have to recognise that given the pace of change in in today’s new world of work, it’s impossible for them to always be on hand with the right answers.
+Leaders have to recognize that given the pace of change in in today’s new world of work, it’s impossible for them to always be on hand with the right answers.
 Which means it’s more important than ever to embrace coaching.
 Not only is it a leadership style that helps cultivate a culture in which individuals and teams are able to innovate and think for themselves, it also improves employee engagement, productivity and retention.